odavid/my-bloody-jenkins/examples/docker/README.md

 $ # Clone the repository
 $ git clone https://github.com/odavid/my-bloody-jenkins.git
 $ cd my-bloody-jenkins/examples/docker
-$ # setup variables to be used by docker-compose
+$ # start the server including setup of variables.
+$ # Before that step, you can also add a GIT user credential based on GIT_PRIVATE_KEY to config.yml
-$ . ./setup-env
+$ . ./jenkins_server.sh start
-$ # run the docker-compose
-$ docker-compose up -d
-$ # view logs
-$ docker-compose logs -f
 ```

 Wait until you'll see: